Illinois religious order to pay $2.9 million to settle sexual abuse claims against former teacher at Mount Carmel

 Murphy remains a Carmelite Brother, Brown said.
 The Carmelites could not be reached for comment.

-The court documents remain private as it was settled before being filed in court.
+The court documents remain private as the case was settled before being filed in court.